yewstack/yew/docs/concepts/function-components/pre-defined-hooks.md

 ## `use_state`

 `use_state` is used to mange state in a function component.
-It returns a `Rc` of the stateful value, and a setter function.
+It returns a `Rc` pointing to the value of the hook's state, and a setter function.

 Initially, the state is set to the result of the function passed.
 This value remains up-to-date on subsequent renders.